 Marlee Matlin won the Academy Award for Best Actress from her debut role as Sarah Norman in this movie.
 She was only twenty-one years old–the youngest actress to receive this honor.

 This film was also nominated for an Academy Award for Best Actor for William Hurt, Best Supporting Actress for Piper Laurie, Best Writing for an Adapted Screenplay, and Best Picture.

 Children of a Lesser God tells the both tragic and beautiful story of Sarah Norman, played by Marlee Matlin, who works at a speech school for the deaf.
 She is a troubled and frustrated young woman.
 James Leeds, a new teacher at the school, played by William Hurt, encourages her to learn how to speak.
 Sarah already uses sign language as her primary language, and resists James’s attempts.
 She doesn’t think she needs to learn how to speak.

 They begin having feelings for each other, and end up living together.
 Their differences and stubbornness strains their relationship.
 James still tries to get Sarah to talk, and she simply does not want to.
 Sarah then leaves and returns to the home of her mother, whom she is trying to reconcile with.
 Of course, Sarah and James realize they need each other, and Sarah returns to him.

-This is my favorite movie about a deaf person (next to The Miracle Worker, but that doesn’t count).
 This movie is a great representation of the world of Deaf Culture and how it interacts with hearing culture.
 The hearing culture constantly wants deaf people to speak and become more like hearing people, while the deaf want to remain as they are.

 If you have not seen this movie, you definitely need to if you want to be a part of the Deaf Community.
 You will gain so much more understanding just by watching it.